sashirajc/School-admin/README.md

 2. Code must be deployed on AWS (Optional)
 3. Readme must contain links to hosted APIs and instructions on how to run application locally.
 4. Error messages must have appropriate message and HTTP error codes.
+5. Teachers and Students are identified by their email addresses.
+All APIs hence have input validation using regex to ensure only emails of the format teacher{something}@something.com can be valid emails for teachers.
+Similarly student{something}@something.com is the valid email format for students.

 ## User Stories